 EMERGING MARKETS-Slowing growth worries hammer Latam assets, Mexico's peso slumps 1%

-* Brazil cenbank considered hiking by more than 100 bps - minutes * Mexican cenbank seen hiking by 25 bps on Thursday * Chilean peso hits near one-year low By Susan Mathew Sept 28 (Reuters) - Latin American stocks joined a broader sell-off in markets on Thursday, driven by uncertainty around economic growth, while surging U.S. Treasury yields weighed on currencies, pushing the Mexican peso down 1%.
+* Brazil c.bank mulled hiking by over 100 bps -minutes * Mexican cenbank seen hiking by 25 bps on Thursday * Chilean peso hits near one-year low (Adds details, updates prices throughout) By Susan Mathew and Shreyashi Sanyal Sept 28 (Reuters) - Latin American stocks joined a broader sell-off in markets on Thursday, driven by uncertainty around economic growth, while surging U.S. Treasury yields weighed on currencies, pushing the Mexican peso and Brazil's real down more than 1% each.
 Downbeat profit growth at China's industrial firms amid a power shortage there was the latest data set to spook markets amid evidence of slowing growth in the world's second largest economy, a major destination for resource-rich Latam's commodity exports.
-MSCI's index of Latam stocks tumbled 2.2%, while its currencies counterpart hit one-month lows.
-Brazil's real hit a near six-week low, last trading down 0.7% at 5.417 to the dollar.
-Minutes of the central bank's policy meeting last week showed it eyed raising the key Selic rate by more than 100 basis points.
+MSCI's index of Latam stocks tumbled 3.4%, while its currencies counterpart touched one-month lows.
+Brazil's real hit a near six-week low, last trading down 1% at 5.4311 to the dollar.
+Minutes of the central bank's policy meeting last week showed it considered raising the key Selic rate by more than 100 basis points.
 Policymakers plan more increases of that size taking rates to "significantly restrictive" levels in order to hit their 2022 inflation target, minutes showed.
 Having begun the year at a record-low 2.00%, the fight against inflation - now over 10% - has seen the benchmark rate rise to 6.25%.
 "We see USD/BRL around 5.33 at year-end, but risks are rising toward a weaker currency," said strategists at Citi Research.
 They see the Selic rate ending the year at 8.25% and peaking at 9.0% in February 2022.
 In Mexico, the central bank is seen hiking the benchmark interest rate for the third time in a row by 25 basis points to 4.75% on Thursday as inflation stays above target.
 TD Securities head of EM strategy Sacha Tihanyi expects the bank to continue to sound hawkish.
 "MXN's carry has helped it to rebound from bouts of weakness in 2021.
 However, rising U.S. yields will place an additional impetus on Banxico to ensure MXN short-term yields remain competitive, in order to minimize the potential for MXN instability."
-On Tuesday, Mexico's peso slumped almost 1% to a one month low.
-World's largest copper producer, Chile saw its currency drop to a near one-year low as prices of the red metal ticked lower.
-Chile's House of Representatives is set to vote on the fourth pension funds withdrawal on Tuesday.
-The Chilean economy is expected to grow faster than anticipated, by 9.5% in 2021 from a previous estimate of 7.5%, Finance Minister Rodrigo Cerda said on Monday.
+On Tuesday, Mexico's peso slumped almost 1.2% to a one month low.
+Chile, the world's largest copper producer, saw its currency drop to a near one-year low as prices of the red metal ticked lower.
+Chile's House of Representatives was set to vote on the fourth pension funds withdrawal on Tuesday.
+The Chilean economy is expected to grow faster than anticipated - by 9.5% in 2021 from a previous estimate of 7.5%, Finance Minister Rodrigo Cerda said on Monday.
 The Santiago government also lifted a state of emergency, put in place due to the pandemic, after successful vaccination campaigns.
-Key Latin American stock indexes and currencies at 1409 GMT: Stock indexes Latest Daily % change MSCI Emerging Markets 1261.68 -0.45 MSCI LatAm 2256.15 -2.19 Brazil Bovespa 112318.34 -1.11 Mexico IPC 51326.47 -0.53 Chile IPSA 4321.88 -0.69 Argentina MerVal - - Colombia COLCAP 1347.38 0.15 Currencies Latest Daily % change Brazil real 5.4173 -0.72 Mexico peso 20.3131 -1.08 Chile peso 799.7 -0.85 Colombia peso 3845.93 -0.13 Peru sol 4.1162 -0.09 Argentina peso 98.6700 -0.03 (interbank) (Reporting by Susan Mathew in Bengaluru Editing by Mark Heinrich)
+Key Latin American stock indexes and currencies at 1848 GMT: Stock indexes Latest Daily % change MSCI Emerging Markets 1260.18 -0.57 MSCI LatAm 2228.24 -3.4 Brazil Bovespa 110279.45 -2.91 Mexico IPC 51054.78 -1.05 Chile IPSA 4322.97 -0.66 Argentina MerVal 75403.25 -0.376 Colombia COLCAP 1352.12 0.5 Currencies Latest Daily % change Brazil real 5.4311 -0.97 Mexico peso 20.3490 -1.26 Chile peso 800.9 -1.00 Colombia peso 3831.53 0.24 Peru sol 4.1243 -0.28 Argentina peso (interbank) 98.6600 -0.02 Argentina peso (parallel) 184 1.36 (Reporting by Susan Mathew and Shreyashi Sanyal in Bengaluru Editing by Mark Heinrich)